awayanyway/lsi-rails-prototype/README.md

 =============

-## set up your own dial-a-device server on Ubuntu > 13.04 64bit for development
+## set up your own application on Ubuntu > 13.04 64bit for development

 * Install Ruby on Rails environment